ยป Code examples / Structured Data / Structured data learning with TabTransformer

 # Stack categorical feature embeddings for the Tansformer.

-encoded_categorical_features = tf.stack(encoded_categorical_feature_list, axis=1)
+encoded_categorical_features = ops.stack(encoded_categorical_feature_list, axis=1)

 # Concatenate numerical features.